geoinformatics2026/geoinformatics2026.github.io/markdown/Participation.md

 <hr class="mt-6 mb-6"/>

-# Call of Papers and Sessions
+# Call of Papers and Sessions (pending confirmation)
 ## Call for Sessions

 The call for session detail.